How Employers Can Address Employees’ Financial Hardships, Wage and Income Loss, Medical Bills, and Other Needs Due to

-Also known as an Employee Crisis Fund or Employee Hardship Relief Fund (it goes by many names), an EAF is a fund a company can set up to help employees and their families overcome financial hardships and emergencies.
+Also known as an Employee Crisis Fund, Emergency Assistance Fund, or Employee Hardship Relief Fund (it goes by many names), an EAF is a fund a company can set up to help employees and their families overcome financial hardships and emergencies.
 In the early days of the pandemic, we had a tremendous surge in employers reaching out to us for help setting up EAFs.
 While the government’s initial round of stimulus checks was enough to help some individuals and families make ends meet, for others the response fell short or was not instituted fast enough.
 That’s where we saw EAFs play an extremely valuable role.
 The feedback we received from employers about the ease of setting up the whole process and the notes of heartfelt gratitude we received from the employees who were awarded grants from their employer’s EAF was humbling to say the least.

 “Thank you for helping Berkshire Bank get our EAF up and running so quickly.
 It was a super smooth process and the America’s Charities team was great to work with, providing relevant insights that helped us rapidly create a program to meet our employees’ needs today and into the future.” -- Gary R. Levante, SVP, Corporate Responsibility & Culture, Berkshire Bank

 It appears we have several more challenging months ahead as a country, but together we can get through it.
 EAFs can help ensure employees located across the United States and internationally have enough money to keep food on the table and a roof over their heads, so they can continue contributing to the workforce we rely on so much—all of which keeps our global economic engine running strong.

 For employers interested in offering EAFs, our team at America’s Charities is here to help.
-Between April and August 2020 alone, we served more than 80 companies, processed more than 14,000 employee applications for grants, and administered more than $15 million in EAF funding.
+We have served more than 100 companies, processed more than 16,000 employee applications for grants, and administered more than $16 million in EAF funding.